 “Ah, I understand…” He paused to view her, the sunlight gilding the dark waves of her hair.
-Smiling he smoothed out a piece of parchment.
+Smiling, he smoothed out a piece of parchment.
 “Even I see the walls shift, a single ling ever returning to the point of its departure.
-No doubt changed, yet still the same…” He spoke hypnotically as he drew the course of the labyrinth.
+No doubt changed, yet still the same…” He spoke hypnotically, as he drew the course of the labyrinth.

 “You must prepare a threefold way for his escape.”
-He said as he placed the parchment in her hand.
+He said, as he placed the parchment in her hand.

-Ariadne walked away along the rocky shore, the waves scattering red coral as it washed her feet.
+Ariadne walked away, along the rocky shore, the waves scattering red coral, as it washed her feet.
 Picking up a piece, she saw in its branching, a thread.
-A clue of red string that would lead Theseus back from the labyrinth.
+A clue of red string, that would lead Theseus back from the labyrinth.

-Returning to her room she wrapped the parchment, a sword and a clue of red thread in silk, and left for where the Athenians were being kept.
-Ariadne spoke with the guards who led Theseus into a cramped room lit by a single opening in the ceiling.
+Returning to her room, she wrapped the parchment, a sword, and the clue, of red thread, in silk, and then left for where the Athenians were being kept.
+Ariadne spoke with the guards, who led Theseus into a cramped room, lit by a single opening in the ceiling.
 He watched the evening star rise over the mountains, as Ariadne entered, and he lowered his gaze to her.

-“I will help you slay the Minotaur and secure your return from the labyrinth.”
+“I will help you slay the Minotaur, and secure your return from the labyrinth.”

-“Why would you help me kill your mother’s son, and bring shame upon your homeland?”
+“Why would you help me kill your mother”s son, and bring shame upon your homeland?”

 “Enough blood has been shed.
 Better for him to know peace.
 The labyrinth holds power…” She trailed off.